Dealing With Grief And Loss

 Grief & Trauma

 Grief can also affect you when you’ve been through a trauma, like having your home robbed or surviving a sexual assault.
-It’s normal to deal with grief after a traumatic experience.
+It’s normal to deal with grief and loss after a traumatic experience.

 You might grieve because you’ve lost your sense of safety or no longer feel the world is a ‘good’ place.
 You may blame yourself or question what you did to deserve this trauma.
 You may even feel anger toward God for not preventing this.